lynnfaraday/aresmush.com/_root/tutorials/code/edit-code/next-steps.md

 Congratulations!
 You've completed the AresMUSH Editing Code Tutorial.

-This was the second of four basic tutorials introducing Ares code.
+This was the second of the structured tutorials introducing Ares code.
 The next is [Adding a Command](/tutorials/code/add-cmd).

 Don't forget you can always [ask for help](/feedback).